leszkolukasz/servlet-container/README.md

 The idea is that this container works in similar manner as tomcat.
 You can add servlet classes using ServletContainer::addRoute but preferred way it to use component scanning functionality.
 That is if application is packed into `warName.war` file and placed in `deploy` directory inside `server/src/main/resources` it will be loaded on server start and available under `localhost:8000/warName`.

+By default server runs on port 8000.
+It can be changed in `Main` function.
+This function also contains example of how to start and configure this server.

 ## How to run

 Project was build using Gradle.
 It contains two subprojects: server and demo application (simple book database).
 It was tested under Linux and I do not know if it even works under Windows/MacOS.